Elijah Pierson: Early life

+Career

-Sometime in the early 1800s he moved to New York City, and in 1820 went into business with John Steinbrenner, opening a mercantile business on Pearl Street.
+Sometime in the early 1800s, he moved to New York City and, in 1820, went into business with John Steinbrenner, opening a mercantile business on Pearl Street.
 The year before, he became a member of Gardiner Spring's Brick Presbyterian Church, which at the time was a center for evangelical lay missionary societies.
 One of the missionary societies, the Female Missionary Society for the Poor of New York and Its Vicinity, was looking for an elder for its mission church in the Bancker Street slum, and Pierson volunteered, assisting the pastor Elihu W. Baldwin.
 Pierson also began writing in favor of Christian perfectionism.

-Pierson met Sarah Stanford, one of the Female Missionary Society missionaries and the daughter of John Stanford, a well known and respected preacher and the chaplain of New York's charitable and penal institutions.
-They married in 1822, and Elijah Pierson left Presbyterian church to join Sarah's Baptist church, where he served as deacon.
-Soon the two of them became involved with a perfectionist group led by a woman named Frances Folger.
+Pierson met Sarah Stanford, one of the Female Missionary Society missionaries and the daughter of John Stanford, a well-known and respected preacher and the chaplain of New York's charitable and penal institutions.
+They married in 1822, and Elijah Pierson left the Presbyterian church to join Sarah's Baptist church, where he served as a deacon.
+Soon, the two of them became involved with a perfectionist group led by a woman named Frances Folger.

 Pierson applied for formal orders to become a Baptist preacher but was rejected; he then quit his Baptist church, organizing an independent perfectionist church with Folger in Bowery Hill in 1830.
 By then he had become "one of New York's best-known religious reformers" according to Paul E. Johnson and Sean Wilentz.
 Despite some of the group's unorthodox beliefs and practices, they maintained connections with mainstream evangelicals and continued ministry work such as constructing a school for poor children, and a mission to evangelize to the city's prostitutes, including in Five Points, a notorious slum.
 An asylum was set up as part of the Bowery Hill church to house the reformed prostitutes, and around this time a housekeeper and former slave named Isabella Van Wagenen, who would later become known as Sojourner Truth, joined the Bowery Hill church and became the Piersons housekeeper.

 In 1830, after eight years of marriage, Sarah died from what was reported as overwork.
 Elijah Pierson thought he heard God say "Thou art Elijah the Tishbite" and believed he was to prepare the way for the Lord.
-He tired to heal Sarah before she died, and then once she died announced that he would raise her up.
+He tried to heal Sarah before she died, and then once she died announced that he would raise her up.
 A small crowd of followers and spectators came along with a doctor, but Pierson failed to raise her.
 A minister, possibly Sarah's father, who was not impressed by his antics, then announced Sarah would indeed rise again at the resurrection and closed the proceedings.

 Pierson returned to preaching to a dwindling number of followers, still under the name Elijah the Tishbite, but his evangelical friends slowly left him, and he lost much of his influence in missionary work.
-In May of 1832 Robert Matthews, going by the name Matthias, came to see him.
+In May 1832 Robert Matthews, going by the name Matthias, came to see him.